DESCRIPTION OF BUSINESS

 b.
 Change in Fiscal Year End

 On October 22, 2018, the Board of Directors of the Company approved a change in the Company’s fiscal year end from November 30 to December 31 of each year.
-This change to the calendar year reporting cycle began January 1, 2019.
-As a result of the change, the Company will have a December 2018 fiscal month transition period, the results of which will be separately reported in the Company’s Quarterly Report on Form 10-Q for the calendar quarter ending March 31, 2019, June 30, 2019, September 30, 2019 and in the Company’s Annual Report on Form 10-K for the calendar year ending December 31, 2019.
+This change to the calendar year reporting cycle became effective on January 1, 2019.
+As a result of the change, the Company is reporting a December 2018 fiscal month transition period, the results of which are separately reported in this Quarterly Report on Form 10-Q for the calendar quarter ended March 31, 2019, and will be separately reported in future Quarterly Reports as of June 30, 2019, September 30, 2019 and in the Company’s Annual Report on Form 10-K for the calendar year ending December 31, 2019.

-As of November 30, 2018, the Company has accumulated losses of approximately $62.4 million.
-Although the Company is showing positive revenues and gross profit trends in the CDMO platform, the Company expects to incur further losses in the PT business.
+As of March 31, 2019, the Company has accumulated losses of approximately $73 million.
+Although the Company is showing positive revenues and gross profit trends on the CDMO platform, the Company expects to incur further losses in the POC business.

-Based on its current cash resources and commitments, the Company believes it will be able to maintain its current planned development activity and corresponding level of expenditures for at least 12 months from the date of the issuance of the financial statements, although no assurance can be given that it will not need additional funds prior to such time.
-If there are unexpected increases in general and administrative expenses or research and development expenses, or decreases in MaSTherCell's income, the Company will need to seek additional financing.
+Based on its current cash resources and commitments, the Company believes it will be able to maintain its current planned development activities and expected level of expenditures for at least 12 months from the date of the issuance of the financial statements, although no assurance can be given that it will not need additional funds prior to such time.
+If there are unexpected increases in general and administrative expenses or research and development expenses, or decreases in revenues from customers, the Company will need to seek additional financing.